ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/active/roadmap_RepoReorg_02.md

 8. **Reference Integrity**: All references to roadmap files (both internal and external) are successfully updated to point to the new locations.
 (In Progress)

+## Next Steps

+1. **Test Documentation Build**:
+   - Install myst_parser package in the development environment
+   - Run the documentation build to ensure roadmaps are properly included
+   - Fix any issues with the documentation build

+2. **Complete Repository Structure Improvements**:
+   - Prioritize the remaining tasks in section 2.1
+   - Plan for implementing tasks in sections 2.2 and 2.3
+   - Create a timeline for completing these lower-priority tasks

+3. **Prepare for Knowledge Graph Documentation System**:
+   - Ensure all roadmap files are properly formatted for the Knowledge Graph system
+   - Document the new organization structure for the Knowledge Graph team
+   - Identify any remaining issues that need to be addressed before implementing the Knowledge Graph system

 ## Conclusion

-The repository reorganization has made significant progress, with all roadmap files successfully moved to their new locations and redirect notices added to the original files.
+The repository reorganization has made significant progress, with all high-priority tasks now completed.
 The new structure provides a more logical and maintainable organization for project documentation, improving discoverability and preparing the repository for the implementation of the Knowledge Graph Documentation System.

-The remaining tasks focus on completing the documentation integration and implementing the lower-priority repository structure improvements.
+The remaining tasks focus on testing the documentation build and implementing the lower-priority repository structure improvements.
 The transition period will continue until August 6, 2024, after which the original files will be removed from the project directory.

 This reorganization represents an important milestone in the evolution of the Science Data Kit, setting the stage for the next phase of development with the Knowledge Graph Documentation System.